- Home

 4. Turmeric

-Studies have suggested that curcumin could help to clear amyloid plaques (which are a hallmark of Alzheimer’s disease) in the brain.
+Studies have suggested that curcumin could help clear amyloid plaques (a hallmark of Alzheimer’s disease) in the brain.
 It’s also thought to help brain cells grow and delay age-related cognitive decline.

-Nevertheless, it’s worth keeping in mind that the majority of research uses highly concentrated curcumin supplements.
-These contain much more curcumin than most people typically consume when using turmeric as a spice because it’s only made up of around 3-6% curcumin.
+Nevertheless, it’s worth remembering that most research uses highly concentrated curcumin supplements.
+These contain much more curcumin than most people typically consume when using turmeric as a spice, which contains around 2-9% curcumin.

 So, while seasoning your food with turmeric can be beneficial, the full benefits can only be gained by taking a curcumin supplement.
-However, you should always speak to your GP before taking anything new.
+However, we always recommend speaking to your GP before adding a new supplement to your diet.

-For further information on turmeric, why not read our article on the health benefits of turmeric and how to add it to your diet?
+For further information, why not read our article: 8 health benefits of turmeric and how to add it to your diet?

 5. Avocado

-Avocados have various properties that make them a great option when it comes to boosting brain health and reducing the risk of dementia.
+Avocados have various properties that make them a great option for boosting brain health and reducing dementia risk.

-Rich in monounsaturated fats, avocados can help to lower blood pressure and boost blood flow – both of which have been shown to lower the risk of cognitive decline.
-Monounsaturated fats are also known to help prevent insulin resistance and fight type 2 diabetes, which is a risk factor for Alzheimer’s.
+Rich in monounsaturated fats, avocados can help lower blood pressure and boost blood flow, both of which have been shown to reduce the risk of cognitive decline.
+Monounsaturated fats are also known to help prevent insulin resistance and fight type 2 diabetes, a risk factor for Alzheimer’s.

-Lastly, avocados are rich in vitamin K – an important nutrient that’s been linked to dementia prevention because it can improve blood flow to the brain.
+Lastly, avocados are rich in vitamin K, an important nutrient linked to dementia prevention, as it can improve blood flow to the brain.

 For ideas and inspiration on how to incorporate more avocados into your diet, why not try making one of these healthy avocado recipes from BBC Good Food?
-From classic poached eggs and avocado to avocado linguine, there should hopefully be something for everyone.
+From quesadillas to linguine, there’s hopefully something for everyone.

 6. Pumpkin seeds